chriskyfung/chriskyfung.github.io/_posts/2019-09-30-Migrate-a-MySQL-Database-to-Google-Cloud-SQL.md

 Choose **DATABASES** tab, and click **Create database**.

-In the dialogue, enter `wordpress` as the name and select `utf8mb4` as the character set.
+In the dialog, enter `wordpress` as the name and select `utf8mb4` as the character set.

 ![Add wordpress database to Cloud SQL](/images/posts/qwiklabs/qwiklabs-GSP306-step6-create-databases-in-cloud-sql.png)

 Now you prepared an empty database called `wordpress` in the Cloud SQL.
 Click **IMPORT** button at the top of the page.

-In the dialogue, click **Browse** to select the dump file in the Cloud Storage, and select `wordpress` in the Database field.
+In the dialog, click **Browse** to select the dump file in the Cloud Storage, and select `wordpress` in the Database field.
 ![](/images/posts/qwiklabs/qwiklabs-GSP306-step7-import-database-to-cloud-sql.png)

 Click **Import** to start the process.